 11. Do not settle your claim with an insurance company until you have consulted with an attorney.

-Contact the Denver motorcycle and automobile accident attorneys at McDermott Law, LLC for a free consultation.
+Contact the Denver motorcycle and automobile accident attorneys at McDermott Law, LLC for a free Review of Denied Claims.

 Since the 1800s, motorcycles have been an American pastime and Americans have created and joined a variety of statewide and nationwide motorcycle enthusiast clubs and organizations.
 Unfortunately, motorcyclists are in constant danger while operating their bikes.
 In fact, motorcycle fatalities have increased more than 50% in a recent five-year period.
 In 2001, more than 7% of motor vehicle fatalities in the United States involved motorcycle crashes, while motorcycles only made up approximately 2% of the vehicles on the road.
 More than 3,180 people were killed in motorcycle-related accidents in 2001.